where-is-brett/cell-fluorescence-ML/README.md

 ## License
 This app is distributed under the MIT license.
 For details, please refer to the LICENSE file in the main branch.

+*This app was designed for the Laboratory of Molecular Neuroscience and Dementia*